MicrosoftDocs/fabric-docs/docs/data-factory/teams-activity.md

 ## Save and run or schedule the pipeline

-You will typically want to use the Teams activity in conjunction with other activities, often as a status notification for the outcome of prior steps in a pipeline.
-After configuring any other activities required for your pipeline, switch to the **Home** tab at the top of the pipeline editor, and select the save button to save your pipeline.
+The Teams activity is typically used with other activities, often as a status notification for the outcome of prior steps in a pipeline.
+After you configure any other activities required for your pipeline, switch to the **Home** tab at the top of the pipeline editor, and select the save button to save your pipeline.
 Select **Run** to run it directly, or **Schedule** to schedule it.
 You can also view the run history here or configure other settings.

 :::image type="content" source="media/lookup-activity/pipeline-home-tab.png" alt-text="Screenshot showing the Home tab in the pipeline editor with the tab name, Save, Run, and Schedule buttons highlighted.":::